gustavomonente/evennia-docs/docs/Python-3.md

-> *Note: Evennia only supports Python 2.7+ at this time.
-This page gathers various development information relevant to server developers.*

 Django can work with Python 2 and 3 already, though changes may be required to how the Evennia code uses it.
 Twisted has much Python 3 compatibility, but not all modules within it have been ported